-Returns a string consisting of the first count characters from string beginning at position start.
-Returns an empty string if start or count is system-missing, if start is less than 1 or greater than the number of characters in string, or if count is less than 1.
-Returns a string shorter than count characters if start + count - 1 is greater than the number of characters in string.
+Returns a string consisting of the first count bytes from string beginning at position start.
+Returns an empty string if start or count is system-missing, if start is less than 1 or greater than the number of bytes in string, or if count is less than 1.
+Returns a string shorter than count bytes if start + count - 1 is greater than the number of bytes in string.
 Examples: SUBSTR("abcdefg", 3, 2) has value "cd"; SUBSTR("nonsense", 4, 10) has the value "sense".

-UPCASE (string)
+UPCASE (string) [Function]